hashicorp/vault-client-dotnet/docs/Identity.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-<a name="postidentitymfaloginenforcementname"></a>
+<a name="updateidentitymfaloginenforcementname"></a>
-# **PostIdentityMfaLoginEnforcementName**
+# **UpdateIdentityMfaLoginEnforcementName**
-> void PostIdentityMfaLoginEnforcementName (string name, IdentityMfaLoginEnforcementRequest identityMfaLoginEnforcementRequest)
+> void UpdateIdentityMfaLoginEnforcementName (string name, IdentityMfaLoginEnforcementRequest identityMfaLoginEnforcementRequest)

 Create or update a login enforcement